nuprl/TypeWeaver/src/migrate_dataset/README.md

 # migrate_dataset

-This is the script that invokes (containerized) tools (e.g. type annotation prediction, type weaving, type checking).
+This is the script that invokes (containerized) tools (e.g. type prediction, type weaving, type checking).

 ## Dependencies